C-Chads/tinygl/README.md

 Every call of the function pointer is run by a separate thread.

+* glCopyTexImage2D

+Every scan line is copied by a separate thread.

+* ZBCopyBuffer

+Every scan line is copied by a separate thread.

-Compile the library with -fopenmp to see them in action.
+Compile the library with -fopenmp to see them in action (default).
 They are used in the texture demo, make sure to add the argument `-pp`

 You do not need a multithreaded processor to use TinyGL!